noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/committing.md

 ## Submit a bid (ACF or NAQT)

 If you're hosting an ACF or NAQT tournament, you'll need to submit a bid for your site.
 This way, the tournament heads at ACF/NAQT can see which schools in which regions are interested in hosting.
-Host sites don't tend to be plentiful, so if you coordinate with the schools in your region, you'll be the host if you submit a bid.
+Host sites don't tend to be plentiful, so if you coordinate with the schools in your region, your bid for hosting will most likely be approved.

 ### For ACF: